Supporting land use projects in addressing climate change, benefitting local communities and smallholders, and conserving biodiversity.

 - Identify all stakeholders and ensure their full and effective participation;

 - Recognize and respect customary and statutory rights;

-- Assess and monitor direct and indirect costs, benefits and risks
+- Assess and monitor direct and indirect costs, benefits, and risks; and

 How It Works

 The CCB Standards lay out the rules and requirements that all projects must follow in order to be certified.